 Some medical schools essentially require a research experience for all of their applicants, regardless of whether the applicant intends to pursue a combined MD/PhD program.
-All schools view past research experience as a reflection of a student’s desire to explore a larger menu, a test of time-management skills, and a means of honing problem-solving skills.
-Research mentors often serve as good resources for letters of reference during the application process.
+All schools view past research experience as a reflection of a student’s desire to explore a larger scientific issues, a test of time-management skills, and a means of honing problem-solving skills.
+Research mentors often serve as good resources for letters of recommendation during the application process.
 For more information about the numerous research opportunities available at MU, see undergradresearch.missouri.edu.

 Committees also like to see a record of active participation, and especially leadership, in campus or community groups.
 A demonstrated history of service and a broad understanding of the human condition are also screening points in the selection process.
 However, committee members recognize that some individuals may have been limited in their ability to participate in such activities because they have been forced to pursue part-time employment to finance their education.
 These applicants should not conclude that they would necessarily be at a disadvantage.
 A strong letter of recommendation from an employer attesting to the reliability and maturity of the applicant is likely to prove valuable.